cleb98/galactic-rag/README.md

 ```

 `questions-file` defaults to the dataset CSV configured in `Settings.domande_csv`, so you can usually omit it unless you want to point at another CSV.
 Use `--limit N` or `--skip N` to benchmark a subset of questions, and `--top-k` to control how many chunks the retriever surfaces for each query.
 The script automatically initializes the configured Qdrant vector store and writes the answers to the path you pass via `--output-file`.

+> Further options are available; run python -m galactic_rag.run_questions --help to see them all.